zavolanlab/RCRUNCH/README.md

 ```

 ### 5. Test
-To ensure that the version is working properly you can test it by:
+To ensure that the code is working properly you can test it by:
 1. Activate the Conda environment with:
 ```bash
 conda activate rcrunch